ibm-cloud-docs/openshift/openshift_cluster_update.md

 {: note}

 * **Patch**: A worker node patch update includes security fixes.
 You can update the classic worker node to the latest patch by using the `ibmcloud oc worker reload` or `update` commands.
 Keep in mind that the `update` command also updates the worker node to the same `major.minor` version as the master and latest patch version, if a `major.minor` version update is also available.
 * **Major.minor**: A `major.minor` update moves up the Kubernetes version of the worker node to the same version as the master.
 This type of update often includes changes to the Kubernetes API or other behaviors that you must prepare your cluster for.
+Remember that your worker nodes can be only up to two versions behind the master version (`n-2`).
 You can update the classic worker node to the same patch by using the `ibmcloud oc worker update` command.

 For more information, see [Update types](/docs/containers?topic=containers-cs_versions#update_types).
 {: shortdesc}